 Figure 5.2.2.3.1-1: SM context update

 1. The NF Service Consumer shall send a POST request to the resource representing the individual SM context resource in the SMF.
 The payload body of the POST request shall contain the modification instructions and/or the N1 or N2 SM information.
+If the request contains EBI(s) to revoke, then the SMF shall disassociate the EBI(s) with the QFI(s) with which they are associated.